-At 31 December 2019, Nordic & Baltic, Turkey and Overseas account for EUR 40.1m (2018: EUR 39.9m), EUR 59.4m (2018: EUR 64.9m) and EUR 32.8m (2018: EUR 32.0m), respectively, of the consolidated goodwill.
+At 31 December 2020, Nordic & Baltic, Turkey and Overseas account for EUR 38.6m (2019: EUR 40.1m), EUR 44.2m (2019: EUR 59.4m) and EUR 30.2m (2019: EUR 32.8m), respectively, of the consolidated goodwill.

-The Aalborg Portland Holding Group performed impairment test on the carrying amount of goodwill at 31 December 2019 based on value in use as in previous years.
+The Aalborg Portland Holding Group performed impairment test on the carrying amount of goodwill at 31 December 2020 based on value in use as in previous years.

 Impairment tests are performed in the 4th quarter each year, based on the budgets and business plans approved by the Board of Directors.
-The impairment test for cash-generating units compares the recoverable amount, equivalent to the present value of expected future free cash flow, with the carrying amount of the individual cash-generating units.
-Expected future free cash flow is based on budgets and business plans for the period 2020-2022 and projections for subsequent years.
-Key parameters include production capacity (based on current capacity), trend in revenue, EBIT margin and growth expectations for the years after 2022.
+The impairment test for cash-generating units compares the recoverable amount, equivalent to the present value of expected future free cash flow, with the carrying amount of the individual cashgenerating units.

+Expected future free cash flow is based on budgets and business plans for the period 2021-2023 and projections for subsequent years.
+Key parameters include production capacity (based on current capacity), trend in revenue, EBIT margin and growth expectations for the years after 2023.
+The productions capacity exceeds the growth expectations to production volumes.

-Budgets and business plans for the period 2020-2022 are based on specific future business measures, assessing risks in the key parameters and incorporating these in expected future free cash flows.
-Projections after 2022 are based on general expectations.
-The value for the period after 2022 takes into account the general growth expectations for the cement and ready-mix industry.
+Budgets and business plans for the period 2021-2023 are based on specific future business measures, assessing risks in the key parameters and incorporating these in expected future free cash flows.
+Projections after 2023 are based on general expectations.
+The value for the period after 2023 takes into account the general growth expectations for the cement and ready-mix industry.